juhele/CzechRad/README.md

       developed for Safecast data

 BUT we wanted to change several things we do not like on the SAFECAST device ...

+### Different production / assembly approach

+[SAFECAST bGeigie Nano](https://safecast.org/devices/bgeigie-nano/) consists of several modules connected / soldered together - some of them are obsolete and possible to get from US provider only.
+Assembly requires most of the modules to be soldered together, which makes hardware diagnostics and repairs complicated.